 Many times, the appeals process only involves written arguments based on comprehensive legal research.
 However, appellate judges will sometimes request a courtroom presentation for further clarification.
 This means your attorney will only have one opportunity to defend or promote your position.

 Judicial decisions are frequently based entirely on a written record, and entire cases are often resolved without any oral argument whatsoever.
 Effective writing is critical to winning motions, driving settlements, and winning cases.
 Our unwavering passion for exemplary legal writing distinguishes us from other law firms.
 Our success is demonstrated in the exceptional results we have achieved for our clients.

 At Lewis Kuhn Swan PC, our attorneys begin working long before a case reaches a court of appeals.
 Our lawyers draft dispositive motions, file post-verdict motions, and ensure that important issues are preserved for appeal.
 By anticipating every issue that may arise, we can strengthen your strategic position from the beginning.

 The appeals process is subject to strict deadlines, so it is crucial to seek legal counsel for an appeal as quickly as possible.
 By contacting our office right away, we can help you determine if an appeal is appropriate in your situation, and begin building your case.

 The clock may already be ticking on your appeal.
 Don’t risk your case by waiting another day to get started.
-Call Lewis Kuhn Swan PC today at 719-694-3000 to discuss your appeal for free with an experienced lawyer.
+Call Lewis Kuhn Swan PC today at 719-694-3000 to discuss your appeal.
 We help clients from Colorado Springs, Pueblo, Castle Rock, and other Colorado communities.